fahrez182/AxPlugin/README.md

 ## 🚀 How to Use

-1. Place the `TestFunc/` folder inside your Axeron Manager `plugins/` directory.
+1. Place the `TestFunc/` folder inside your Game Vortex `/GV2R/Plugin/Debug/` directory.
-2. Launch Axeron Manager.
+2. Launch Game Vortex (GV2R).
 3. The plugin should appear with its banner and metadata.
-4. Run the plugin from the Axeron Manager UI.
+4. Run the plugin from the Game Vortex - AxPlugin UI.

 ---